“As iron sharpens iron, so one man sharpens another.”Proverbs 27:17

 “You need to make sure you have a mentor.”

-Those were the wise words Pastor Ben Green, a former ATLAS Board member, told me three and a half years ago when I first became director of ATLAS.
+Those were the wise words Pastor Ben Green, a former ATLAS Board member, told me when I first became director of ATLAS.
 He rightly understood that if I wanted others to see the value of mentoring (which is the focus of the ATLAS ministry), then I needed to first be experiencing it myself.
 Ben suggested I reach out to a guy named Tom Burton, which I did and we’ve been meeting monthly now ever since.

 Mentors are a gift from God.
 God works powerfully through the intentional, regular conversations of Christ-centered mentoring relationships.